Quick Answer

 | Lavender | 5-9 | 1-3′ | Jun-Aug | Drought tolerance |

-| Milkweed | 3-9 | 2-4′ | Jun-Aug | Monarchs (critical) |
+| Milkweed | 3-9 | 2-4′ | Jun-Aug | MONARCHS (critical) |

-| Bee Balm | 4-9 | 2-4′ | Jul-Sep | Hummingbirds |
+| Bee Balm | 4-9 | 2-4′ | Jul-Sep | HUMMINGBIRDS |

 | Yarrow | 3-9 | 1-3′ | Jun-Sep | Beneficial insects |

-| Coreopsis | 4-9 | 1-2′ | Jun-Sep | Long bloom period |
+| Coreopsis | 4-9 | 1-2′ | Jun-Sep | Long bloom |

 | Blanket Flower | 3-10 | 1-2′ | Jun-Frost | Heat/drought champion |